Every sweet smile has a good dental routine behind it. Being healthy takes a little work, but choosing the right tools and habits can make it fun.

-This portable combo is quite powerful.
+This best electric toothbrush and waterpik combo is quite powerful.
 The toothbrush reaches about 40,000 VPM, which translates into vigorous brushing.
 Designed for effective cleaning in case of periodontitis.

-On top of all this, it’s moderately priced, and the required brush head and flossing tip changes are easy to procure.
+On top of all this, it’s moderately priced.
+The required brush head and flossing tip replacements are easy to procure.